cmbi/NA12878-saav-detection/customized_database_creation/README.md

 	- arguments: the fasta file created in step 2, gzipped phased vcf file and output file name
 5. Run combine_exons.py to create the final transcripts
 	- arguments: variant-incorporated exon fasta made in step 3, junction file, 0 or 1 based, and output file name
+6. Run translate_annotated to create a file with specific variant information to be used in the analysis steps
-6. Take the union for combination databases
+7. Take the union for combination databases, print all databases to file